New for ’21: MRT mapset now available on our website

 Click thumbnail images for photo galleries

-This first section of the MRT officially begins at the trailhead for the Parsons Trail outside of Cottonwood AZ.
+This first section of the MRT begins at the trailhead for the Parsons Trail outside of Cottonwood AZ.
 This is a popular access point into the lush desert oasis of lower Sycamore Canyon with its perennial creek, but our route quickly trades well-used trail for something a bit wilder.
 Where it rejoins Sycamore Canyon Wilderness a few miles on, one beholds a remote and seldom-accessed region below the Mogollon Rim, replete with multi-hued sandstone cliffs rising above a deep canyon floor.
 The area is considerably rugged, with occasionally brushy desert trails and a very slow-going 3 mile stretch located directly in a dry, rocky portion of Sycamore Canyon’s drainage.

 The route then climbs steeply to forested Rim Country, where it briefly follows a network of forest roads, then enters the Redrock-Secret Mountain Wilderness via foot trail, descending Loy Canyon to the farther reaches of Arizona’s famed redrock region surrounding Sedona.